 The top priority of EFH is providing rent subsidies.
 Rent subsidies for EFH cost an average of $12,500 per family per year.
 Tenants share rent costs with sliding scale payments.
 A second priority for EFH is to offer resources for tenants to have:

 - mentors, tutors, and role models

 - family activities.

 In selecting housing, Elijah Family Homes focuses on safety and security.
-EFH tenants present a special needs population, including:
+EFH tenants encompass a special needs population, including:

-- parents lack a supportive, family safety net
+- parents lacking a supportive, family safety net

-- families represent multiple generations of poverty, substance abuse, child abuse, domestic violence and poor education.
+- families representing multiple generations of poverty, substance abuse, child abuse, domestic violence, and poor education.